 a system of vertical and horizontal air circulation predominating in tropical and subtropical regions and creating major weather patterns.

-(typhoon, cyclone) - a server tropical cyclone originating in the equatorial regions of the Atlantic Ocean or Caribbean Sea or eastern regions of the Pacific Ocean, traveling north, northwest, or northeast from its point of origin, and usually involving heavy rains.
+a severe tropical cyclone originating in the equatorial regions of the Atlantic Ocean or Caribbean Sea or eastern regions of the Pacific Ocean, traveling north, northwest, or northeast from its point of origin, and usually involving heavy rains.

-a high-speed, meandering wind current, generally moving from westerly direction at speeds often exceeding 400 km (250 miles) per hour at altitudes of 15 to 25 km (10 to 15 miles)
+a high-speed, meandering wind current, generally moving from a westerly direction at speeds often exceeding 400 km (250 miles) per hour at altitudes of 15 to 25 km (10 to 15 miles).

 when soil becomes water-logged and then dries out, and salt forms a layer on its surface.

 a cooling of the ocean surface off the western coast of South America, occurring periodically every 4 to 12 years and affecting Pacific and other weather patterns.

 the outer part of the Earth, consisting of the crust and upper mantle, approximately 100 km (62 miles) thick.